The best falafel, baked instead of fried, using cooked chickpeas instead of dried [whole-food, plant-based, no oil, gluten-free, soy-free]

 - Form the mixture into small balls using one heaped tablespoon of mixture per each ball.
 Just squeeze the mixture in your hand, then roll out a ball gently between your palms. (*)

 - Bake in an air fryer for 15 minutes on 180 degrees Celsius or 355 degrees Fahrenheit.
-Bake for 20 minutes if using a regular oven. (*)
+Bake for up to 20 minutes, if using a regular oven. (*)

 - Sesame seeds are optional, you can omit them if you are on a strict low fat diet.